jason2468087/Robot-Computer-Vision-System/README.md

 # Rover-Computer-Vision-System

 ## Introduction
 This is a computer vision system designed for Rasberry Pi 3 rover to navigate with its camera.
-It locate its position base on the relative location from two fixed green cones.
+It locates its position base on the relative location from two fixed green cones.
 Image processing algorithms and geometry mathematics were used to analyse cone's distance and angle based on its screen projection.

 ![alt text](https://github.com/jason2468087/Rover-Computer-Vision-System/blob/master/README%20asset/Rover%20function.jpg?raw=true)